kuzzleio/kuzzle/doc/2/guides/elasticsearch/v8/index.md

 > Note: Migration steps can vary depending on your setup and needs.
 Always refer to the official Elasticsearch documentation for the most accurate information, you can find it [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-upgrade.html).

 Disclaimer: The above steps provide a general migration guide.
 Migrations can be complex and it's advised to always test these steps in a non-production environment before applying them to production.
-Consulting with a database/DevOps expert is also recommended for unique implementations.